omropfryslan/videojs-ga-videocloud/README.md

 Google Analytics plugin for the next generation Brightcove player.
 Forked from the video.js plugin [videojs.ga](https://github.com/mickey/videojs-ga).

-There are two main changes:
+Main changes:

-- The video ID and name are read from the player and tracked as the label
+- The video ID and name are read from the player and tracked as the event label
-- If the player is in an iframe embed or loaded directly on (preview-)players.brightcove.net *and* a tracker is set in the plugin options, the Google universal analytics script will be loaded by the plugin.
+- If the player is in an iframe embed or loaded directly on `(preview-)players.brightcove.net` *and* a tracker is set in the plugin options, the Google universal analytics script will be loaded by the plugin.
 If the in page embed is used Google Analytics must be separately loaded on the page before the player, as with the original videojs-ga.
+- Event names tracked are those used by the Smart Player plugins, where applicable.
+Event names can be customised / localised.

 ## Getting Started
 Download the plugin.